warwick-one-metre/dashboard/README.md

 The GitHub team IDs used to determine permissions are set in the `get_user_account` function in `dashboard/__init__.py`.
 The IDs can be queried from the GitHub API with `curl -H "Authorization: token <personal access token>" https://api.github.com/orgs/warwick-one-metre/teams`.
 The `<personal access token>` can be generated from your GitHub settings, and should have at least the `repo` scope.

 The dashboard URL is also set in the "Authorization callback URL" in the GitHub settings.
+The target endpoint is `login-callback`, so e.g. `http://lapalma-observatory.warwick.ac.uk/login-callback`.
 If the dashboard is moved then this should be updated to match.

 If you want to export / backup the database you must add the `--skip-tz-utc` argument to `mysqldump` to prevent it from breaking timestamps!